 Since October last year, Matt Easton and Keith Farrell have been working hard to mobilise the UK HEMA community to respond to the government consultation on the proposed Offensive Weapons Bill.
 Now that the wording of the proposed bill has become available on the government’s website, here are our initial thoughts on specific parts of the bill, and some conclusions that we can draw from it.

 The government has moved forward with its proposed legislation (the draft Offensive Weapons Bill) to ban the delivery of bladed articles purchased online to residential addresses.
 The Home Office has released the first draft of the new Offensive Weapon Bill on 19 June 2018.

 If you have been intrigued by the idea of starting to fence with the sabre, then a common question is what sabre system to study?
 There are so many different systems that have been written about, so what sabre system is good for a beginner?Read more →

-This article was originally posted on Encased in Steel on 10th June 2016.
-It has been modified a little for reposting here.
+This article was originally posted on Encased in Steel on 13th November 2015.
+It has been modified for reposting here.

 “Should I have siderings on my feder?” is a common question that people ask when contemplating the purchase of a new feder, especially if it is their first such purchase.
 Previously, I wrote an article about what to look for when buying your first feder from Regenyei Armory, and this article will hopefully be a useful companion piece to expand upon the subject of siderings.